lemonchu/file-transfer-app/README.md

 ## Features

-+ Cross-platform support: Works on Windows, macOS, and Linux.
++ (Currently Dealing With Bugs On Cross-Platforming) Cross-platform support: Works on Windows, macOS, and Linux.
 + Command-line interface: Easy to use commands for sending and receiving files.
 + Network communication: Uses TCP/IP for reliable data transfer.